saltzm/cgen/README.md

 ```
 This generates the files IntArray.h/c, IntArrayTest.h/c, and a makefile with a target for building all modules and a target for running the tests.

-What I find really cool is that to build the raw interface took only about 200 lines of javascript (with the help of ribosome), and then building a layer on top of it (completely separate!) to implement the above class abstraction, plus templated classes only took an extra 100 or so lines of javascript!
+What I find really cool is that to build the raw interface took only about 200 lines of javascript (with the help of ribosome), and then building a layer on top of it (completely separate!) to implement the above class abstraction (plus templated classes) only took an extra 100 or so lines of javascript!

 If I wanted to implement a way to enforce inheriting interfaces described by a JSON object (I don't, yet), it would probably only be an additional 50 lines or so.
 Inheritance of fields in a struct, or actual function definitions?
 Easy.
 Want to do make all of your classes add a reference count to their struct and have their destructors always check the reference count before actually freeing memory?
 Easy.
 Enforcing a consistent style across files becomes much easier.

 Another nice thing is that if you don't like writing raw JSON like this, it's fairly easy to create your own file format (or use an existing format like YAML) and convert it to JSON before running the generator.